CmdrStardust/Alite/ReadMe.txt

 Version History
 ---------------
+Version 1.5.9 Beginning of a controller implementation that allows the
+              complete control of Alite via a gamepad.
+The general architecture is now present.
+The tedious bit is now to implement the controls for each and every screen.
+              For now, the "simple ones" work: Intro-Movie (skip by pressing any button), ShipIntroScreen (change the ships by pressing left/right on the dpad or by using the primary stick, acknowledge the tap to start button by pushing A, or changing between the Load New Commander Yes/No options by using the second stick), Navigation Bar (secondary stick up/down, B to select), dialogs (secondary stick left/right, A to select -- does not work for all modal dialogs, yet).

+Version 1.5.8 Bugfix: Missiles, fuel, and lasers would be lost if you
+              equipped them and immediately pressed "Home".
+Activated the ship debug mode.
+If that bothers you, change DEBUG_EXHAUST and ONLY_CHANGE_SHIPS_AFTER_SWEEP to false in the
+              ShipIntroScreen.

 Version 1.5.7 Bugfix: When pressing "Home", it might have happened that the
               old Commander was replaced by a new one (introduced in 1.5.6) this is now fixed.
 [09/17/2016]